vinceskahan/v5wiki/Character-encodings.md

 Again, these days, this is almost always in UTF-8.

+To find out what character encoding your browser is using, open up the "Developer's Tools" window, navigate to the console, and type `document.characterSet`.

 ## Gotchas

 A common problem is special characters in a _text_  (not HTML) file.
 These are files with the